Programmer Finds Way To Liberate Ransomware Affected Smart TV, Thanks To LG

 My samsung tv I gave it the wifi password and ten switched inputs to wired network connections to prevent the tv from getting online.
 That I thought worked until I checked the router logs one day and noticed the tv was still trying to and sending data via wifi even though it was disabled.

-So I blocked the MAC address of the wifi adapter and no more hidden data to be se
+So I blocked the MAC address of the wifi adapter and no more hidden data to be sent

+It will probably get harder and harder to find a TV without these "smart" features.

+If you shop at BestBuy and their ilk, sure.
+Go online, do your research, and order a commercial model.
+They can even be very similar to the consumer models, but with the bloat removed.
+My current TV is the commercial version of a consumer model, which means the TV tuner and speakers aren't included.
+It even cost less.

 What's the alternative?
 (Score:2)